 12. L255 - worrying this is just one winter day.

-Reply: We evaluated our method in the same period of our data analysis (May-June, 2016) with another radio-sonde observation (Table R1 below).
+Reply: We evaluated our method in the same period of our data analysis (May-June, 2016) with another radiosonde observation (Table R1 below).
 Please also consider that typical properties of the boundary layer such as clear temperature inversion and its diurnal variation were observed in one winter day.
 We also discussed physical interpretation of our parameter optimization in our response to the reviewer #2

 Table R1.
-Root mean square error and mean bias error for six retrieval algorithm evaluated against four ozone-sonde measurements which were launched at daytime of May 2016.
+Root mean square error and mean bias error for six retrieval algorithm evaluated against four radiosonde measurements which were launched at daytime of May 2016.
 Top skill scores are highlighted by bold fonts.